 The Northeast Rockbusters Chapter of the HCEA have purchased a bench seat in memory of Charles Capone Sr. and other Rockbuster members who have passed away.
 The bench is located at the Historical Construction Equipment Association Headquarters in Bowling Green Ohio.
 Thanks to Kevin Maguire, Sam Sicchio and other Rockbuster members for making this happen.

+A reminder to members about keeping up to date with your dues: You don't want to miss a Newsletter.
+You can pay here on our website, or at an upcoming meeting.
 Existing Members: We Need Your E-mail Address!
 Please share it with us so that we may update our database and begin sending you the newsletter by e-mail.
 Please complete this e-mail form.